zburgerlord/testformatter/README.md

 # testformatter
-formats txt or docx for respondus import current limitations: images and tables break the program (no output b/c there is no error handling)
+formats txt or docx for respondus import current limitations: only multiple choice and T/F supported; images and tables break the program (output blank file b/c there is no error handling)

 build folder contains most recent version, test files, and instructions/version history